DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments on a real short video site to evaluate the effectiveness of the proposed framework.
-We mainly focus on three questions: (i) how the proposed framework performs compared to representative baselines; (ii) how the components in the framework contribute to the performance; and (iii) how the hyper-parameters impact the performance.
+We mainly focus on three questions: (i) how the DEAR performs compared to representative baselines; (ii) how the components in the framework contribute to the performance; and (iii) how the hyper-parameters impact the performance.
 We first introduce experimental settings.
-Then we seek answers to the above three questions.
+Then we seek answers to these questions.